By Nabilah Amri Badzlina & Rintan Tiffani Angela

 President Joko Widodo’s announcement on 26 August 2019 to relocate the capital city to East Kalimantan had sparked debates among Members of Parliament who questioned the necessity of the capital city’s relocation despite the country’s poor economic performance.

-Following the meeting with Jokowi regarding the follow-up to plan on relocation of the capital city, Deputy Chairman of Commission XI of the People’s Representative Council, Achmad Hafidz Tohir, questioned, “If our country and people are still struggling, why should we move the capital city?”
+Following the meeting with Jokowi regarding the follow-up plan on the relocation of the capital city, Deputy Chairman of Commission XI of the People’s Representative Council, Achmad Hafidz Tohir, questioned, “If our country and people are still struggling, why should we move the capital city?”

 Achmad Hafidz Tohir believed that the poverty rate in Indonesia is still very high.
 He urged the government to seek an urgent solution to priority areas rather than to attend to the idea of relocation.